Gloucester Prison, Gloucester

 - Refreshments, Tea/coffee & cakes

 - Lone vigils at the end of the night where time is on our side

 This event may be unsuitable for people with mobility impairments due to the nature of the property being visited.
 Please call to check anything you might be unsure about before booking your tickets.

-There are no chairs at this location, therefore you will need to bring a camping chair or something similar if you wish to sit.
+There is limited seating at this location, therefore you will need to bring a camping chair or something similar if you wish to sit.

 All remaining balances for this event will be due by Friday 10th November 2017.